22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 # Reserve, capture, and cancel amounts

-See below how to manage the transactions made to process the payments for your store.
+See below how to manage the transactions made to process the payments of a store.

-## Reservation of amounts
+## Reserve amounts

-A reserve of amounts happens when a purchase is made and its amount is reserved from the total limit of the card, ensuring that the value is kept until the completion of processing.
+The reserve of amounts happens when a purchase is made and its amount is reserved from the total limit of the card, ensuring that the value is kept until the completion of processing.

-To carry out an authorization of amount reservation, send a **POST** request with all the necessary attributes, including `type_config.capture_mode` set to `manual` to the endpoint [/v1/orders](/developers/en/reference/order/online-payments/create/post).
-Visit our [API Reference](/developers/en/reference/order/online-payments/create/post) for more information.
+To carry out an authorization of a reserved amount, send a **POST** request with all the necessary attributes as described in our [API Reference](/developers/en/reference/order/online-payments/create/post), including `type_config.capture_mode` set to `manual`, to the endpoint [/v1/orders](/developers/en/reference/order/online-payments/create/post).

 [[[
 ```php